Case Study · Anonymized profile

 The anonymization policy.

 GMA does not publish a client name, a leaked number, or a city-level identifier without explicit written opt-in.
 Section 30D files routinely touch confidential OEM platform data and confidential sourcing maps.
-This profile is written as an anonymized composite drawn from corridor patterns across Stuttgart-corridor German Tier-1 suppliers responding to OEM Section 30D reviews.
+This profile is written as an anonymized composite drawn from corridor patterns across Stuttgart-corridor German Tier-1 suppliers responding to OEM Section 30D evaluations.
 Specific outcome numbers are not published.
 Named case studies are added as opt-in is secured and OEM-side sensitivities allow.

 What this engagement did not include.

-No legal services, no tax structuring, no immigration or visa work, no banking introductions, no IRA or USMCA legal opinion, no fiduciary services, no IP filing, no contract drafting, no M&A advisory.
+No legal services, no tax structuring, no immigration or visa work, no banking introductions, no IRA or USMCA legal opinion, no fiduciary services, no IP filing, no contract drafting, no M&A transaction work.
 Section 30D and USMCA legal interpretation was carried by US trade counsel and US tax counsel.
 German tax and structuring was carried by German counsel in parallel.

 Common questions on this profile.